ThreeFx/d3servercheck/README.md

 Download a ZIP archive of this repository (top-right of the file listings), unpack and then right-click `d3servercheck.ps1` and then `Run PowerShell script`.
 If you cannot run this script check if you did the previous step correctly.

+## Contributing

+Pull requests and issues are welcome!
+If you have a problem and/or want to add additional servers to the list please [open an issue](https://github.com/ThreeFx/d3servercheck), or submit a pull request directly.